roedoejet/mothertongues/docs/guides.rst

 ``mtd export abc_config.json js output``

-You will see various messages displayed, potentially including errors, warnings, and info, which are ordered in terms of severity.
-If there are only info messages, the command executed successfully, and the info might advise you on how to improve your coniguration inputs.
+You will see various messages displayed, potentially including info, warnings, and errors, which are ordered in terms of severity.
+If there are only info messages, the command executed successfully, and the info might advise you on how to improve your configuration inputs.
 If there are warnings (which may be in addition to info messages), the command executed but there might be serious issues with the output files.
-If there are errors (which may be in addition to info messages and warnings), the command did not finish successfully.
+If there are errors (which may be in addition to info messages and warnings), the command did not execute successfully.

 Checking your output folder, you should see two files: config-abc.js and dict_cached-abc.js.
 These files contain the data for your dictionary.